How to Make Excellent Colour Pictures With Free Paint Software Program

-There are many instances when we write a hub but cannot find an appropriate photograph.
+There are many instances when we write an article but cannot find an appropriate photograph.
 There are several ways that one can solve that problem:

 When I say “use an application on your computer...” most people imagine expensive software like Illustrator, Photoshop, and coreldraw among others.
-Few think of PAINT.
+Few think of PAINT which comes with your Microsoft system software.
+You will find it in a folder marked Accessories among your list of accessories.
+Let's learn how to make the most of this absolutely free resource.

 Paint is a simple application that comes free with your Windows.
 With a little practice you can create images to rival those done with expensive software, and most people will not notice the difference.
 After the example below, you will have no excuse to post a hub without a simple image.
 In any case, you can always upgrade images done in Paint, when you have better ones at a later date.